jantoniadis/nucleosynthesis/README.md

 Your presence in the lectures, and in the excercise class, is also a requirement to earn the credit points for this class.

 #### Paper presentations
 Each student is expected to give a 15 min presentation (10' + 5' for questions) on a recent research paper on a topic in nucleosynthesis.
-Please e-mail your preference to janton [at] mpifr.de by June 15.
+Please e-mail your preference to janton [at] mpifr.de by May 24.
 A list of suggested papers is available [here](https://ui.adsabs.harvard.edu/#user/libraries/srWK-pAGTZ-D1fpyllBK3g).
 Please check the library description to see if a paper has already been chosen.

 #### Schedule